cdo256/virtualsets/src/Dissertation/TransformInjFun.lagda.md

     in del (f fzero) (f (fsuc i) — f0≢fsi)
 ```

-Next we prove injectivity, by chaining injectivity proofs.
-We use the
+Next we prove injectivity, by chaining injectivity proofs. `di` is a proof that del is injectivity
-fact that `del` is injective: `del-inj`.

 ```
   g-inj : is-injective g